Cool Old Games

 Introduction

 Down Under Blackjack is a Table-Comparing Game based on the traditional gambling game of Blackjack.
-It is developed by 4-D Gaming.
+It was developed by 4-D Gaming.

 While it may seem the game refers to Australia, the title of the game actually refers to the “Scanning” gimmick of the game.